Things to do in Seville in 1 day

 Qué ver en Sevilla - Plaza de España

-The Cathedral and La Giralda
+Visit The Cathedral and La Giralda

 An imposing construction, built on the foundations of the old aljama mosque of the city built in 1198.
 From that mosque both the famous Giralda and the Patio de los Naranjos have been preserved, having undergone various modifications throughout history.
 Its construction evoked the grandeur that the city projected to the rest of the kingdom.
 Thus, in the mid-15th century, construction began on the Gothic church we know today, which has undergone modifications adapted to the different architectural styles.